Dobby233Liu/ps_xmplay/README.md

 You will need to tag the PSFs yourself.

-This was never supposed for anybody else to use, if you hit any issues, feel free to open an issue and I'll try to help you out.
+This was never supposed for anybody else to use, if you hit any issues, feel free to open an issue or ask on the HCS64 Discord server, and I'll try to help you out.
 PRs are also welcome.

 ## License